TheDongLab/onboarding/onboarding.md

    - **Format 6: Preprint Review**
        - Pre-print is discussed by the group.
 The discussion is led by the meeting leader,  and all members are expected to be familiar with the content.
 The review is written collaboratively, but another member (not the meeting leader) formats, formalizes and uploads to the pre-print server as a comment.

-  **Lab Meeting Lead:**  A member of the Dong lab is expected to present/lead each lab meeting as scheduled in the lab meeting calendar (found [https://docs.google.com/spreadsheets/d/1Qv_KqoWvdW7XnbMYYanniLgFCylrBKv_oPOv7jUPEi4/edit?usp=sharing])
+  **Lab Meeting Schedule:**  A member of the Dong lab is expected to present at their Spotlight session as scheduled in the lab meeting calendar (found [https://docs.google.com/spreadsheets/d/1Qv_KqoWvdW7XnbMYYanniLgFCylrBKv_oPOv7jUPEi4/edit?usp=sharing])
-   - Each member is expected to sign up as lead by the end of the previous academic semester (e.g., sign up by December for the Spring semester, sign up by June for the Fall semester.)
+   - Each member is expected to sign up as Spotlight presenter by the end of the year.
+Dr Dong will send email reminder.
-   - Lab meeting sign-ups will happen twice a year.
-Sign-ups will open in December and June for the upcoming 6 months.
-   - Each member will sign up as lead for at least 2 lab meetings each semester (6 months).
-At least one of these meetings is expected to be a Braintrust meeting.
+   - Each member will sign up as Spotlight presenter for at least four lab meetings year (e.g. two in each half an year).
+At least one of these meetings is expected to be a Braintrust meeting every six months.

   **Ad-Hoc Meetings:** After meetings have been scheduled for the semester, any member can add an ad hoc meeting as needed.
    - Ad hoc meetings are meant to help lab members get advice and help on projects, prepare for talks, oral exams, etc.

-**Individual Meetings:** We schedule weekly individual meetings.
- Once you join the lab, contact Dr Dong and Karen to set up a time.
- These are set up for a term to accommodate class schedules.
+**Individual Meetings:** While you have change to give updates weekly, you are still welcomed to schedule individual meetings with Dr. Dong.
- We don’t reschedule these meetings by default if one of the parties (Dr Dong or you) are out of town, so if you do want to meet in a week but travel conflicts, contact Dr Dong and Karen to reschedule.
+ We don’t reschedule these meetings by default if one of the parties (Dr Dong or you) are out of town, so if you do want to meet in a week but travel conflicts, contact Dr Dong and Corinne to reschedule.
- The goal of the weekly meeting is to:
+ The goal of the meeting is to:

  1. Discuss challenges.
  2. Plan strategy (project related, personal career, etc).

-**Triannual Self Reflection:** Every four months students, postdocs, and staff will individually meet with Dr Dong to discuss their existing goals, current progress made and set goals for the next interval.
+**Self Reflection:** Every fix months students, postdocs, and staff will individually meet with Dr Dong to discuss their existing goals, current progress made and set goals for the next interval.
 To prepare for these meetings students and staff are required to create an activity report that contains any of the following information (if applicable):

 - publications: submitted/accepted/published